DavidKowarsky/worlds-elsewhere.com/plays/midsummer.md

 [![A Midsummer Night's Charity Stream Banner](/assets/img/plays/midsummer/banner.jpg)][yt-stream]

-On Jun 20th, 2020, In support of Black Lives Matter, #8toAbolish, and community bail funds across the country, the Worlds Elsewhere Theatre Company hosted a charity drive as its first production&mdash;a full live-streamed performance of William Shakespeare's comic masterpiece *A Midsummer Night's Dream*.
+On Jun 20th, 2020, In support of Black Lives Matter, #8toAbolish, and community bail funds across the country, the Worlds Elsewhere Theatre Company hosted a charity drive as its first production &mdash; a full live-streamed performance of William Shakespeare's comic masterpiece *A Midsummer Night's Dream*.

 Worlds Elsewhere supported donations to the [Community Bail Fund](http://communitybailfunds.com), a 70+ collection of bail funds, mutual aid funds, and racial justice organizations, curated by [ActBlue](https://secure.actblue.com/).